cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 It can help with tasks that are repetitive, like generating boilerplate code, adding unit tests, or writing documentation.
 It can analyze large datasets and suggest optimizations.
-Indeed, many surveys suggest that developers are eager to get away these tasks to GenAI assistants.
+Indeed, many surveys suggest that developers are eager to get away from these tasks to GenAI assistants.

 But when it comes to making the final call, the human touch is still essential.